-- I From the Mesh menu open the Free Mesh Parameters dialog box.
-On the Global tab select Custom mesh size and type 343.8/500/3.2 in the Maximum element size edit field. - 2 Click Remesh, then click OK.
+- I From the Mesh menu open the Free Mesh Parameters dialog box. - 2 On the Global page, select Custom mesh size and type 343.8/500/3.2 in the Maximum element size edit field. - 3 Click Remesh, then click OK.

-- I Choose Solve>Solver Parameters or click the corresponding button on the Main toolbar to open the Solver Parameters dialog box. - 2 From the Solver list select Parametric. - 3 In the Parameter name edit field type freq_acpr, and in the Parameter values edit field type linspace(490,500,11). - 4 Select GMRES from the Linear system solver list, then select Geometric multigrid from the Preconditioner list. - 5 Click the Settings button.
-In the dialog box that appears, click Preconditioner and select Refine mesh from the Hierarchy generation method list.

-These settings implement the solution procedure described in the subsection "Modeling in COMSOL Multiphysics" on page 94.
-In particular, the choice of hierarchy-generation method ensures that the automatically generated mesh satisfies the Nyquist criterion.

-- 6 Click OK to twice to close first the Linear System Solver Settings dialog box and then the Solver Parameters dialog box. - 7 Click the Solve button on the Main toolbar.
+- I Choose Solve>Solver Parameters or click the corresponding button on the Main toolbar to open the Solver Parameters dialog box. - 2 From the Solver list, select Parametric. - 3 In the Parameter name edit field type freq acpr, and in the Parameter values edit field type linspace (490,500,11). - 4 Select GMRES from the Linear system solver list, then select Geometric multigrid from the Preconditioner list. - 5 Click the Settings button.
+In the dialog box that appears select Preconditioner from the Linear system solver tree, and then select Refine mesh from the Hierarchy generation method list. - These settings implement the solution procedure described in the subsection "Modeling in COMSOL Multiphysics" on page 108.
+In particular, the choice of hierarchy-generation method ensures that the automatically generated mesh satisfies the Nyquist criterion. - 6 Click OK twice to close first the Linear System Solver Settings dialog box and then the Solver Parameters dialog box. - 7 Click the Solve button on the Main toolbar.